- About Us

 Q: What kind of maintenance will my sign require?

 A: Most outdoor signs need an occasional cleaning.
-Mild soapy water is the preferred method instead of strong liquids or cleaning solutions.
-If your sign is illuminated, an occasional service call may be required to replace burned out bulbs or ballasts.
-Our technical sales reps will let you know what is needed to keep your sign looking fresh, clean and vibrant.
+Mild, soapy water is preferred instead of strong liquids or cleaning solutions.
+If your sign is illuminated, an occasional service call may be required to replace burned-out bulbs or ballasts.
+Our technical sales reps will tell you what is needed to keep your sign fresh, clean, and vibrant.

-A: Sizes depend on the space available, viewing distance, complexity and budget.
-Signs and sign structures can be as small as a 12” x 18” and as large as a 10’ft x 20’ monument style structures.
+A: Sizes depend on available space, viewing distance, complexity, and budget.
+Signs and sign structures can be as small as a 12in x 18in and as large as a 10ft x 20ft monument-style structure.

 Q: Can you design sign graphics?